VinnieRossi/katacoda-scenarios/rhoar-spring-boot/monitoring/01-review-the-initial-project.md

 To begin with click on the **Local Web Browser** tab in the console frame of this browser window which will open another tab or window of your browser pointing to port 8080 on your client.
 Or use [this](https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/) link.

-You should now see an HTML page with a `Success` welcome message that looks like this.
+You should now see an HTML page with a `Success` welcome message that looks like this:

 ![Success](../../assets/middleware/rhoar-monitoring/success.png)

 If you see this then you've successfully set up the application!
 If not check the logs in the terminal.
 Spring Boot adds a couple helper layers to catch common errors and print helpful messages to the console so check for those first.